chef-boneyard/habitat/README.md

 - `bldr_url`: The habitat builder url where packages will be downloaded from (defaults to public habitat builder)
 - `channel`: The release channel to install from (defaults to `stable`)
 - `auth_token`: Auth token for installing a package from a private organization on builder
+- `binlink`: If habitat should attempt to binlink the package.
+Acceptable values: `true`, `false`, `:force`.
+Will faill on binlinking if set to `true` and binary or binlink exists.
+- `options`: Pass any additional parameters to the habitat install command.

 While it is valid to pass the version and release with a Habitat package as a fully qualified package identifier when using the `hab` CLI, they must be specified using the `version` property when using this resource.
 See the examples below.